ManageIQ/manageiq.org/source/community/irc.html.md

 ## Connecting to IRC

 <i class="icon fa fa-warning"></i>
-Questions should be asked at [ManageIQ's Q&A site, Ask.ManageIQ.org](http://ask.manageiq.org/).
+Questions should be asked at [ManageIQ's interactive forum, Talk.ManageIQ.org](http://talk.manageiq.org/).
 {: .alert.alert-warning}

 On Windows or Linux, most developers use dedicated IRC software such as